Three-dimensional receptivity of hypersonic sharp and blunt cones to free-stream planar waves using hierarchical input-output analysis: Methodology

 \subsection{Compressible Navier--Stokes equations with spanwise/azimuthal parameterization}

 We begin by solving the axisymmetric compressible Navier--Stokes equations to obtain steady baseflows.
 The general form is

 where $U = [\rho, \rho u, \rho v, \rho w, E]^T$ is the vector of conservative state variables, $\vec{F}_I$, $\vec{F}_V$ are the inviscid and viscous flux vectors, respectively.
-We \jwnresolved{then} expand the problem in terms of a mean and fluctuating component

-where $\bar{U}$ is a \jwnresolved{steady} solution to Eq. \ref{eq: finite_volume_form}, and $\tilde{U}$ is a small amplitude perturbation to the mean flow, parameterized with an azimuthal wavenumber $m$. \jwnresolved{Owing to the axisymmetry of the baseflow, substitution of} this expression \jwnresolved{into Eq. \ref{eq: finite_volume_form} decouples azimuthal derivatives according to wavenumber $m$.
+We \jwnresolved{then} expand the problem in terms of a mean and fluctuating component \dac{in a cylindrical ($x$, $r$, $\theta$) coordinate system } where $\bar{U}$ is a \jwnresolved{steady} solution to Eq. \ref{eq: finite_volume_form}, and $\tilde{U}$ is a small amplitude perturbation to the mean flow, parameterized with an azimuthal wavenumber $m$. \jwnresolved{Owing to the axisymmetry of the baseflow, substitution of} this expression \jwnresolved{into Eq. \ref{eq: finite_volume_form} decouples azimuthal derivatives according to wavenumber $m$.
 In other words, the problem is reduced to a series of two-dimensional $x\text{--}r$ planes, each having a different wavenumber.} Once we have this parameterization, we extract the resulting global system Jacobian from the numerical solver using complex step differentiation at each discrete wavenumber.